zaurrasulov/Music-Download-Bot/README.md

 # Music Download Bot
-This repository contains the bot code for downloading music.
+Undoubtedly, there are various of bots in Telegram nowadays.
+This bot is about the downloading the videos as mp3 from YouTube.